Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

 \subsection{Subject Datasets and DL Models}

 Table~\ref{tab:Dataset} shows the characteristics of the datasets and models in our experiments.
-We consider four widely used image recognition datasets which are Cifar-10~\cite{Cifar10}, MNIST~\cite{deng2012mnist}, Fashion-MNIST~\cite{deng2012mnist} and SVHN~\cite{netzer2011reading}.
-We use these datasets with five state-of-the-art DNN models: 12 layers Convolutional Neural Network (12-layer ConvNet), LeNet-1, LeNet-4, LeNet-5, and ResNet20.
+We used four common image recognition datasets, Cifar-10~\cite{Cifar10}, MNIST~\cite{deng2012mnist}, Fashion-MNIST~\cite{deng2012mnist} and SVHN~\cite{netzer2011reading}.
+We use these datasets with five state-of-the-art DNN models: 12 layers Convolutional Neural Network (12-layer ConvNet), LeNet-1, LeNet-4, LeNet-5 and ResNet20.

 Cifar-10 contains 50,000 images for training and 10,000 for testing.
-All these images belong to 10 different classes (e.g, cats, dogs, trucks).
-We also consider MNIST, which contains 70,000 images (60,000 for training and 10,000 for testing).
-Each of these images represents a handwritten digit and belongs to one of 10 classes.
-We include as well Fashion-MNIST, which contains grayscale images in 10 different classes of clothes.
+These images belong to 10 different classes (e.g cats, dogs, trucks).

+We also used MNIST, which contains 70,000 images (60,000 for training and 10,000 for testing).
+Each of these images represents a handwritten digit and belongs to one of the 10 classes.
+We included Fashion-MNIST, which contains grayscale images in 10 different classes of clothes.
 It is composed of 60,000 images for training and 10,000 images for testing.
-Finally, we consider SVHN, a real-world image dataset for recognizing house numbers.
-It contains 99,289 images where 73,257 images are for training and 26,032 images are for testing.
-For Cifar-10, we use a 12-layer ConvNet and ResNet20 that we train for 50 and 100 epochs, respectively.
-For MNIST, we use the LeNet-1 and LeNet-5 models that we train for 50 epochs.
-We train the Lenet-4 model with Fashion-MNIST for 20 epochs.
-Finally, for SVHN, we use the LeNet-5 model that we train for 100 epochs.
+Finally, we use SVHN, a real-world image dataset for recognizing house numbers.
+It contains 99,289 images where 73,257 are for training and 26,032 are for testing.

+For Cifar-10, we used a 12-layer ConvNet and ResNet20 that we trained for 50 and 100 epochs, respectively.
+For MNIST, we used the LeNet-1 and LeNet-5 models that we trained for 50 epochs.
+We trained the LeNet-4 model with Fashion-MNIST for 20 epochs.
+Finally, for SVHN, we used the LeNet-5 model, which we trained for 100 epochs.
 The different combinations of models and datasets, along with the models' accuracy, are detailed in Table~\ref{tab:Dataset}.

 We selected these datasets and models because they are widely used in the literature~\cite{pei2017deepxplore,kim2019guiding,gerasimou2020importance,Ma2018DeepGaugeMT}.
 Further, all the inputs in the selected datasets are correctly labelled.
-Finally, these datasets and models are considered good baselines to observe key trends as they offer a wide range of diverse inputs (in terms of classes and domain concepts) and different models (in terms of internal architecture).
+These datasets and models are considered good baselines to observe key trends, as they offer a wide range of diverse inputs (in classes and domain concepts) and different models (in terms of internal architecture).